 When you meet someone from a different group, you often find that they behave differently than your norm.
 You find that, when the behaviors of one group are compared to those of another group, there are often differences.
 These cultural differences and are the source of many of the problems between peoples of different groups.

 How Does ALTA’s Cultural Training Work?

-ALTA’s cultural training is aimed at giving each employee an understanding of how Americans think and behave in situations where communication occurs.
+ALTA’s American culture training for business is aimed at giving each employee an understanding of how Americans think and behave in situations where communication occurs.

 The cultural training involves building a model of the similarities and differences between behaviors of Americans and people of the home country (e.g. India) across eleven different dimensions.
 These dimensions form the basis of a methodology for characterizing a culture.
 Two examples of dimensions are Individualism versus Group or Formality versus Informality.

 Once the students understand the models of the behaviors of both the Americans and people of the home country, sample situations are created that show the differences.
 This role-play reinforces understanding.
 Practical application of the model to realistic situations builds both confidence and competence in communicating effectively with Americans.